petres/energy/README.md

 ## Data

 Copy the `creds-template.json` file to `creds.json` and fill it with your credentials.
+Credentials can be obtained by registering on the corresponding data supplier webpages (free).

 Calling a scripts in the `load` folder will download data from the corresponding data source, extract, aggregate and store the data for the visualisation.